 All animals should be treated with respect and kindness.
 I believe a good solution to this problem is for individuals and governments to educate the public about the proper care for animals, and establish institutions to support animal welfare.
 Here are some ideas that would help provide a good life for animals (pet animals in particular):

 1. Why don’t we build a petting zoo with dogs and cats?
 This would help the country economically and in terms of tourism.
 This zoo would be a landmark and attract much attention from locals as well as tourists.
 Major animal rights organizations could participate in taking care of the animals by providing them with suitable feed and water, as well as healthy psychological and physical living conditions.
-Animal rights activisists could help with making sure the animals are treated for sicknesses and disease, as well as helping to make sure they are appropriately hygienic for the zoo.
+Animal rights activisists could help with making sure the dogs are treated for sicknesses and disease like dog diarrhea , as well as helping to make sure they are appropriately hygienic for the zoo.
 A great example of a park like this is Japan Bear Parks.
 These parks take care of their animals in the same way I described, as well as serve as a source of entertainment to the public.
 Every day, more and more puppies and kittens are born from mothers who are already starvingand cannot properly feed them or take care of them, and these puppies will go on to live the same life as their parents.
 However, if we established free veterinary care and clinics, then we could really make a huge change.

 2. In some countries, people are simply not aware of animal rights.
 It would be a great idea if the world established a unifying organization just for pets’ rights and put their minds together coming up with ideas on how to effectively protect their rights.